Mentoring and coaching for writers

 Mentoring with me is a confidential relationship dedicated to your work in progress.

 • finding their feet with a project that is underway

 • new to working on a book-length project

-• getting knocked back by agents/publishers and don’t know why
+• getting knocked back by literary agents/book publishers and don’t know why

 • need some professional advice to know whether or not their work has the potential to get published

 What my writing coaching clients say